CALL 612-373-3366

 Can I attend my sibling’s wedding while enrolled in a residential program?

-Decisions to allow special passes are made on a case by case basis.
+Decisions to allow special passes are made on a case-by-case basis.

 Can I attend the birth of my child while enrolled in a residential program?